canonical/lxd/doc/clustering.md

 ### Upgrading nodes

-To upgrade a cluster you need to upgrade all its nodes, making sure that they all upgrade to the very same LXD version.
+To upgrade a cluster you need to upgrade all of its nodes, making sure that they all upgrade to the same version of LXD.

 To upgrade a single node, simply upgrade the lxd/lxc binaries on the host (via snap or other packaging systems) and restart the lxd daemon.